This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Source of Information”.

 c) electromagnetic waves

-Explanation: A telephone converts sound into electronic signals which is suitable for transmission over long distances, where it is converted to sound again.
-The essential components of telephone are a microphone which acts as a transmitter and an earphone which acts as a receiver.
+Explanation: A telephone converts sound waves into electrical signals which are suitable for transmission over long distances, where it is converted to sound waves again, through a transducer.
+The essential components of a telephone are a microphone which acts as a transmitter and an earphone which acts as a receiver.

 11. Cell phones sent information in form of ________